-The Town intends to inform customers of their right to opt out and provide other pertinent information about the Program, where appropriate, in multiple languages, through newspapers, public and cable television, public meetings, electronic communication, a toll-free customer service line, and a direct mail component including the opt-out notification (Plan at 6-8; Exhs.
-DPU 1-2, Att.; DPU 1-4, Att.).
-The form and content of the revised opt-out notice filed by the Town on May 11, 2017 is consistent with the Department's requirement that opt-out notices be sent in clearly marked Town envelopes that state they contain information regarding customers' participation in the Program (Exh.
-DPU 1-4, Att.).
+The Town intends to inform customers of their right to opt out and provide other pertinent information about the Program, where appropriate, in multiple languages, through newspapers, public and cable television, public meetings, electronic communication, a toll-free customer service line, and a direct mail component including the opt-out notification (Plan at 6-8; Petition, Atts.
+E, F (rev.)).
+The proposed opt out notice is consistent with the Department's requirement that opt-out notices be sent in clearly marked Town envelopes that state they contain information regarding customers' participation in the Program (Petition, Att.
+F (rev.)).
+D.P.U.
+13-131, at 26 27.
+In addition, the proposed opt-out notice: